LeoGT710/SQL-and-VBA-Powered-Excel-Data-Analysis-Automation/README.md

 To utilize the Excel Data Analysis Automation workflow:
 1. Start with the consolidated dataset obtained from Part 1.
 2. Open the Excel file from Part 3.
-3. Click the designated button to load the data using the VBA automation script.
+3. Click the designated button 'Get Data' to load the data using the VBA automation script.
 4. The loaded data will be automatically formatted, and all necessary analysis will be calculated.

 ## Contact Information